mlmedia/tut-node-express/README.md

 #  Tutorial for NodeJS and Express
 Tutorial for NodeJS and Express.
-Tutorial origin unknown but repo can be found here: [https://github.com/GainorB/node-auth-jwt](https://github.com/GainorB/node-auth-jwt).
+Not completely sure about tutorial link, but maybe this: [https://www.codementor.io/@olawalealadeusi896/building-a-simple-api-with-nodejs-expressjs-postgresql-db-and-jwt-3-mke10c5c5](https://www.codementor.io/@olawalealadeusi896/building-a-simple-api-with-nodejs-expressjs-postgresql-db-and-jwt-3-mke10c5c5)

 ## NOTE